AMCHP CEO STATEMENT

 The TELE-ASD-PEDS (TAP) Telehealth Evaluation Model is a system designed to increase access to autism diagnostic consultation by allowing clinicians to consult with families and other providers remotely, using an interactive assessment tool designed specifically for these purposes.
 Read More

-Statement by AMCHP CEO Terrance E. Moore on the Draft Majority Opinion in Dobbs v.
+Statement by AMCHP CEO Terrance E. Moore on the Final Majority Decision in Dobbs v.
 Jackson Women’s Health Organization

-FOR IMMEDIATE RELEASE Washington, D.C. – Today, Terrance E. Moore, CEO of the Association of Maternal & Child Health Programs, issued the following statement in response to the leaked draft majority opinion in Dobbs v.
-Jackson Women’s Health Organization:...
+FOR IMMEDIATE RELEASE Washington, D.C. – Today, AMCHP’s CEO Terrance E. Moore, issued the following statement in response to the final majority decision by the Supreme Court in Dobbs v.
+Jackson Women’s Health Organization: “Today’s news confirms our worst...

 Connected through our common goal